mateusbslopes/react-carousel/ROADMAP.md

 1. Handle multiple touches
   - Be able to move 2 carousels on a touchable device
+2. Make it infinite scroll
-2. Add basic arrows when config:
+3. Add basic arrows when config:
 ```jsx
 <ReactCarousel
   navigation={{